allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 * handles 10k rps (5k for writes, 5k for reads)
 * caches entries from requests for at least 10 minutes
 * serves responses in time (measured without time spent on network) below than
-    * 5ms -  mean
+    * 5ms --  mean
     * 10ms for 99.9th percentile
     * 400ms for 99.999th percentile
-* entries are instantly cached after POST requests (on single node, no replication)
-* requests are in JSON format, each message contains:
+* handles POST requests with JSON messages, where each message:
-    * entry id
+    * contains entry and its id
-    * JSON object
-* size of the message is up to 500 bytes
+    * is not bigger than 500 bytes
+* serves entry via GET request immediately after POST request with it

+In simple words our task was to write fast, evicting dictionary with rest interface.

 ## Why Go?

-In simple words we are creating dictionary with rest interface.
-It could be done in any language.
-Most of services in our company are written in Java or other JVM based language, some in Python and core of our service is in PHP.
-We knew that technologies and wanted to test something new.
+Most of services in our company are written in Java or other JVM based language, some in Python.
+Core of our service is written in PHP, it's monolith, legacy code and we don't touch it if we can.
+The point is that we already know those technologies and we are open to explore the new one.
+Our task could be realized in any language, therefore we decided to write it in Go.

 Go is the thing.
 It's been around for a while, backed by [a big company](https://www.google.pl/) and growing community of users.
 It's advertised as a compiled, concurrent, imperative, structured programming language.
 It also has managed memory, so looks safer and easier to use than C/C++.
 We have quite good experience with tools written in Go and decided to use it here.
-We have one [open source project in Go](https://github.com/allegro/marathon-consul/#marathon-consul-) but we wanted to know how it handle big traffic.
+We have one [open source project in Go](https://github.com/allegro/marathon-consul/#marathon-consul-) but we wanted to know how it handles big traffic.
 We believed whole project would take less than 100 SLOC and be fast enough to meet our requirements just because of Go.